 The current polarized and compartmentalized intellectual climate both mirrors and contributes to similar maladies in American civic life.
-To examine the problem and begin to discuss possible solutions both on campus and in society, the School of Civic and Economic Thought and Leadership, Walter Cronkite School of Journalism and Mass Communication and Sandra Day O’Connor College of Law are hosting a lecture series, beginning Oct.
-26.
+ASU’s School of Civic and Economic Thought and Leadership, Walter Cronkite School of Journalism and Mass Communication and Sandra Day O’Connor College of Law hosted a lecture series to examine the problem and begin to discuss possible solutions both on campus and in society.

 Oct.
 26, 2018

 “Suicide of the West” with Jonah Goldberg, an American conservative syndicated columnist, author and political analyst.
 In an age of tribalism, nationalism, populism, and identity politics, are we ungratefully throwing away what made the West the free and prosperous place it is today?
 Goldberg diagnoses our civilization’s ills and tries to offer some solutions.

 “Identity and Citizenship” with Mark Lilla, an American political scientist, journalist and professor at Columbia University.
 Lilla’s book, “The Once and Future Liberal: After Identity Politics,” has sparked a vigorous national conversation about how liberals need to articulate a new vision centered around ideas of common citizenship.

 Nov.
 9, 2018

 “One Country, Three Faiths: America’s Real Religious Divide” with Ross Douthat, an American author, blogger and New York Times columnist.
 In his latest book, “One Country, Three Faiths: America’s Real Religious Divide,” Douthat suggests that there are deepening religious divides between believers of Christianity, Judaism and Islam in America.
 Here, Dr. Paul Carrese and Tracey Fessenden join him to discusses ways in which religion and the relative strength of religious institutions can impact civic life and magnify polarization.